Rory-Sullivan/Rory-Sullivan.github.io/_posts/2025-05-08-polymorphism_with_rust3.md

 }
 ```

-The `dyn Hittable` type does implement `Hittable`, that's kind of it's whole
+The `dyn Hittable` type does implement `Hittable`, that's kind of its whole
 thing.
 There is also an automatic implementation provided for `&dyn Hittable`.
 So this should be straight forward right?
 Let's try the following: